 In addition to the financial benefits of group therapy, there are many other advantages to going from one-on-one sessions to a group setting, according to Dr Rosenfeld.

-5. Group therapy can help improve your relationships.
-Group therapy provides the ability to develop relationships in the room and to try out new ways of being in these relationships -- of expressing emotions, asserting oneself, and dealing with frustrations or conflicts as they arise.
-Positive things you learn in group can then be applied to other relationships in your life.
+relationships — of expressing emotions, asserting oneself, and dealing with frustrations or conflicts as they arise.
+Positive things you learn in group can then be applied to other

 Find a group